RogerMReyes/Reading-Notes/operators-and-loops.md

 ## Comparison Operators

-- Compares its operands and returns a logical value depending on whether the camparison is true
+- Compares its operands and returns a logical value depending on whether the comparison is true

 Equal (==) | Returns true if the operands are equal.
 Not equal (!=) | Returns true if the operands are not equal.